Skip to content

 1. Primary recommendation: updating metadata using the metadata API endpoint.

 2. Back-up option: Sending metadata “in-pixel” with every event sent with the Mobile SDK.
-This should be used only in special cases.
+We only recommend this for special cases.
 For example, this is an appropriate method for a mobile-app only company.

 API Documentation